JunoNgx/justjot-frontend/README.md

 .CollectionMenuDropdown__Item--IsSelected
 ```

-This convention has improved (subjective) readility without any encountered issue.
+This convention has improved (subjective) readability without any encountered issue.
 This remains in the codebase as of time of writing.

 ## Running locally